 1.2.4 a "company" shall include a reference to any body corporate;

 1.2.5 a "Group" shall, in relation to any company, be construed as a reference to that company and any parent undertaking of that company and all subsidiary undertakings of that company and its parent undertaking from time to time;

 1.2.6 a "Party" shall mean a party to the Contract and "Parties" shall be construed accordingly;

-1.2.7 any time or date shall be construed as a reference to the time or date prevailing at the applicable location;
+1.2.7 any time or date shall be construed as a reference to the time or date prevailing at the applicable U.S. Customer location; and

 1.3 The headings in these Standard Terms are for convenience only and shall not affect their meaning.